-Helpful comments have been provided by Shan Aman-Rana, Ernesto Calvo, Paweł Charasz, Mat McCubbins, Ralf Meisenzahl, Nicola Nones, Sonal Pandya, Emily Van-Meter, and Nico Voigtländer.
-We thank Jonathan Sperber for providing us with data on electoral outcomes in Imperial Germany, Mark Koyama for providing us with data on recorded outbreaks of the Black Death, and Sean Morris for excellent research assistance.
+Helpful comments have been provided by Shan Aman-Rana, Ernesto Calvo, Paweł Charasz, Michael Lindner, Mat McCubbins, Ralf Meisenzahl, Nicola Nones, Sonal Pandya, Tilko Swalve, Emily VanMeter, Nico Voigtländer, Fabian Wahl, and David Waldner.
+We thank Jonathan Sperber for providing us with data on electoral outcomes in Imperial Germany; Mark Koyama, Boris Schmid, Ulf Büntgen, and Christian Ginzler for providing us with data on recorded outbreaks of the Black Death; and Sean Morris for excellent research assistance.
+Finally, the development of our paper has profited significantly from virtual seminars at Duke University and the University of Virginia.